Relativistic entanglement of two particles driven by continuous product momenta: Spin entanglement

-In the following we will be interested in how the entanglement of the spin state changes in various boost scenarios.
-To obtain the boosted spin state $\rho^{\Lambda}_S$, we trace out the momentum degrees of freedom,
+To find how the entanglement of the spin degree of freedom changes in various boost scenarios, we will calculate the boosted spin state $\rho^\Lambda_S$.
+The two particle spin state can be written in the operator basis